 The former frontman of the band released his solo debut, “Viva hate”, mere months after the dissolution of The Smiths.
 He had planned to title his sophomore album “Bona drag” but ended up using the title for his first compilation album, which became a necessity in 1990 after he had spent the two previous years dropping single after successful single.

 “November spawned a monster” was the last of these singles to be released before making its appearance on “Bona drag” and though not his highest charting, it is one of Morrissey’s personal favourites.
 Yes, it’s a pretty great track but in my own opinion, quite spooky and not a little a bit freaky.
-In amongst the jangly guitars, there’s something sinister and ominous happening, nothing quite so obvious as a malevolent harpsichord but it’s there, nonetheless.
-Then, right in the middle of this, up pops these bone-chilling backing vocals, sounding too much like either someone in agony or a violent voodoo invocation.
+In amongst the jangly guitars, there’s something sinister and ominous happening, nothing quite so obvious as a malevolent harpsichord but it’s there nonetheless.
+Then, right in the middle of all this, up pops these bone-chilling backing vocals, sounding too much like either someone in agony or a violent voodoo invocation.

 And if that all weren’t enough, we’ve got something a bit off-putting about his lyrics, like when he seemingly clucks his tongue at us about the “poor twisted child, so ugly, so ugly”, or those damning words that gave the song its title: “November spawned a monster in the shape of this child”.
 Like many of his songs, its meaning is up to interpretation, but to me, this one is all about society’s treatment of the physically challenged, through no fault of their own.
 But unlike some of his other works, Morrissey gives us hope at the end of this one: